adrian-is-on-github/helloweb/README.md

 Make a note of how you would tackle any future features e.g. adding a database or creating an API.

-#Notes
+# notes
-First steps: create an IAM user with programmatic access
+*First steps: create an IAM user with programmatic access

 Creat IAT for Github for github actions

 Copy secrets to repo (s3 bucket name and region specified in CFN file)

-Create github actions yml
+Edit github actions ymls

 Create CFN file to make the s3 bucket and return the value/url

-Prune code branches (started with git init rather than clone -whoops)

-Next steps:
+*Next steps:

-done - test github s3push actions - *excluded all yml yaml md files from syncing done - add cloudfront distribution to CFN file and test done - Deploy stack via github actions
+Done - test github s3push actions - *excluded all yml yaml md files from syncing

-Further steps:
+Done - add cloudfront distribution to CFN file and test

+Done - Deploy stack via github actions

+*Further improvments:

-include s3push as last step of stack deployment
+Include s3push as last step of stack deployment

+Return cfront and s3 bucket details to github actions console

 Potential to add fancier stacks to CFN file - a database and lambda functions triggered by API gateway